Why and whence the Hilbert space in quantum theory?: Introduction

 \section{Introduction}

-The mathematics of quantum theory (\qt) starts with the Hilbert space and self"=adjoint operators acting on it.
-The question of whence these very mathematical constructs come as axioms \cite{fuchs2, wightman} has been actively discussing in the literature hitherto \cite{laloe, engesser, cassineli}; because of its profound importance for the theory itself \cite{peres, hrenn}.
+The machinery of quantum theory (\qt) starts with the Hilbert space and self"=adjoint operators acting on it.
+The question of whence these very mathematical constructs come as axioms \cite{fuchs2, wightman} has been actively discussing in the literature hitherto \cite{laloe, engesser, cassineli, muller, dAriano+}; because of its profound importance for the theory itself \cite{peres, hren}.

 At the same time, leaving aside the quantization of models, the most part of the theory is self"=sufficiently described only by a linear vector space (\lvs), \ie, turns into an empirical theorem \cite{br1} known as the principle of linear superposition of quantum states over the field of complex numbers~$\bbC$.
-In doing so, the `quantum field' $\bbC$ should be equipped with the complex"=conjugation operation $(\msf n+\ri\,\msf m)\mathrel{\Over{*}{\mapsto}} (\msf n-\ri\,\msf m)$, and for understanding the `primary/"!derivative' in the quantum-math abstractions""---""vector space, linear operators, \thelike---the following is necessary.
-The abstractions come from number entities, and even the notion of the number itself is a nontrivial point in foundations of \qt.
+In doing so, the `quantum field' $\bbC$ is naturally equipped with the complex"=conjugation operation $(\msf n+\ri\,\msf m) \mathrel{\Over{*}{\mapsto}} (\msf n-\ri\,\msf m)$, and for understanding the `primary/"!derivative' in the quantum-math abstractions""---""vector space, linear operators, \thelike---the following is necessary.
+The abstractions come from the number entities \cite{lakoff}, and even the notion of the number itself is a nontrivial point in foundations of \qt.
 Accordingly, ideology of deducing the \qt"=structures should be considered `through the lenses' of coordinate representations of \lvs, inasmuch as initially we have no motives to introduce any abstracta.
-For instance, if the real scalar product is seen as something quite natural in classical theories (see, however, discussion of Pythagoras' theorem in sect.~\ref{Pif}), then the complex one, along with the $\bbC$"=numbers, does still leave the issue of its own nature \cite{accardi+, engesser}.
+For instance, the complex scalar product, along with the $\bbC$"=numbers themselves, do still leave the issue of its own nature \cite{accardi+, engesser}, while the real case is seen as something quite natural.
+See, however, discussion about `identity' between the classical Pythagoras' theorem and the quantum Born rule in \cite{br4}.